-Roper has a simple and successful business model we believe is unique among application software and multi-industry diversified companies.
+Roper has a simple and successful business model that is unique among application software and multi-industry diversified companies.
 We operate high-margin, high cash-generating, asset-light businesses across a wide range of diverse end-markets.
 Our high-performing businesses generate excess free cash flow that our executive team deploys to acquire more high-performing businesses.
 This creates a "compounding effect" on cash flow that drives long-term value creation.
-Our free cash flow has increased from \$307 million in 2007 to \$1.17 billion in 2017, a compound annual growth rate of 14%, driven by this combination of outstanding business performance and value-creating capital deployment.
+Our free cash flow has increased from \$398 million in 2008 to \$1.37 billion in 2018, a compound annual growth rate of 13%, driven by our combination of outstanding business performance and value-creating capital deployment.